dse/printable-paper/README.md

 # printable-paper

-Some different types of printable paper, and a Perl program that generates them.
+Some different types of printable lined, dot grid, and grid paper, and a Perl program that generates them.

+For now this utility specializes primarily in simple series of horizontal and vertical lines and grids for now.
+No logarithmic, isometric, polar, or other fancy stuff yet.

 SVG, PDF, and PostScript formats are included.

 Two-page PDF and PostScript files of all paper rulings are provided, for convenient double-sided printing, flip on long edge.

-Two-page, two-up PDF and PostScript files, printed as what are called "signatures", apparently, are also provided, for convenient double-sided printing, flip on long edge:
+Two-page, two-up PDF and PostScript files, printed as what are apparently called "signatures", are also provided, for convenient double-sided printing, flip on long edge:

     Output paper size        Cut in half cross-wise for: